Allergy FAQS |

 |

 Yes.
 As stated in the text “Otolaryngic Allergy”, regarding patients diagnosed with vasomotor rhinitis, “Attention should be directed toward delayed-onset food allergy…” Patients are commonly told they have vasomotor rhinitis when there is no evidence for Gell and Combs Type I IgE mediated allergy, or “atopy”.
 Most delayed food allergy reactions are associated with Type IV cellular immune reactions.
 There is currently no good skin or blood test for these delayed food allergies.
 Diet changes and sublingual evaluation for food sensitivities can be effective, however.
-Diet changes should at least be considered to see if symptoms improve before taking long term decongestant medications, and before considering nasal surgery.
+The Allertol® Method, or at least diet change, should be considered before taking long term decongestant medication and certainly before considering nasal surgeries for "vasomotor rhinitis".

 |

 Airborne allergy symptoms may be reduced a by starting allergy drops at least three months before onset of the allergy season.
-For example, in north central Texas, starting allergy drop therapy in early January may be sufficient to reduce springtime allergy problems.
+For example, in north central Texas, starting allergy drop therapy in June would help control ragweed allergies that often start mid August.
 Receiving the allergy drop solution throughout the year is more effective, and is recommended for the multi-season inhalant allergy patient.
-Consider alternative treatment, including medication and allergy shots (SCIT), if an 80% or better reduction in symptoms does not occur during the first year of treatment.
+With sublingual allergy drop therapy, expect 80% improvement in symptoms at one year.

 Symptoms from delayed food allergens may begin to be relieved as soon as the first several days of treatment.
-As with the airborne allergens, continued regular use of the drops can result in steady symptom improvement.
+As with the airborne allergens, continued regular use of the drops is required to achieve symptom improvement.

 |